jvanlier/self-driving-car-engineer/Project4_Behavorial_Cloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from a existing lightweight Convolutional Neural Network.
+A large advantage of using an existing Neural Network architecture is the ability to leverage peer reviewed research, and the ability to load pre-trained weights which significantly reduces training time.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to start out as simple as possible: just this network, the Lambda layer to rescale the pixel values, and a single output node without activation function.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat overfitting, I added a dropout layer just before the output layer.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Now, the difference in loss between train and validation was much smaller, and both were quite low.
+Now I'd run it into the simulator and notice it fell off the track in the first dirt turn.
+To counteract this, I added more data from this specific turn (approx 10 examples) and would try again.

+Unfortunately, after retraining, the car would drop off at a different turn.
+I now made several changes:

+- Crop the top and bottom part of the image to improve bias
+- Horizontally flip the images and angles to improve variance (reduce overfitting)

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Retraining now led to the final model in this submission: it successfully drove around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py` lines 79 - 98) consisted of a pre-trained MobileNetV2 architecture (with imagenet weights).
+The base of that model was followed by a Dropout layer and a single output node.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an screenshot of the simulator showing center lane driving:

-![alt text][image2]
+![Example of center line driving][center-lane]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back to the center of the road after veering of course.
+These images show the point at which a recovery example recording would typically start:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![Example of recovery 1][recovery1]
+![Example of recovery 2][recovery2]
+![Example of recovery 3][recovery3]

+Then I repeated the lap but in reverse direction in order for the model to generalize better, because the track is biased towards left turns in the default direction.

+Finally, I added more data of center line driving and recovery in places that were observed to be problematic in various autonomous runs in the similar with earlier versions of the model.

+I did not use track 2 at all.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would improve generalization, as mentioned earlier.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+![Example of flip 1][flip1]
+![Example of flip 2][flip2]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 9.500 of data points (pre augmentation).
+The data was not preprocessed since this was handled inside the fist layer of the network (centering, scaling and cropping.)

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20 % of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The validation set helped determine if the model was over- or underfitting.
+The training approach involves stepwise learning rate annealing, early stopping + using the weights that minimized the validation loss, and exploring the hyperparameter space with MLflow.
+This was explained in detail above.
+The final model had a dropout of 0.5, optimal starting learning rate of 0.01, and had the lowest validation loss of 0.003 at 63 epochs.
+Training was terminated at 75 epochs (at which point the learning rate was dropped to 0.0001).

+![MLflow final experiment][mlflow-final]

+![tensorboard][tensorboard]

+(This experiment was ended early to save costs, because the very first model that was trained was already capable of going around the track.)